 However, we are concerned that government reforms to Housing Benefit are weakening this safety net.
 Many of these reforms haven’t taken into account what accommodation is available and how much it costs.
 This means that in many parts of the country, Housing Benefit no longer covers the cost of renting.
 This is having a significant impact on homelessness.

-Over the next few years housing benefit will gradually be replaced by the government’s new benefit system, Universal Credit.
-In Scotland the government has gained some powers over housing costs paid through Universal Credit.
+Over the next few years Housing Benefit will gradually be replaced by the UK Government’s new benefit system, Universal Credit.
+In Scotland, the government has gained some powers over housing costs paid through Universal Credit.

 What needs to change